 With the temperatures dropping, it’s finally beginning to feel like fall.
 That’s right, it’s time to get out your favorite sweaters and scarves, enjoy the crisp air and changing leaves, and indulge yourself in the sweet scents that fall brings.
-The smells are my favorite!
+The fall smells are my favorite!
 Three that I love, alone and combined, are apple, cinnamon, and pumpkin.
-Since my nose longs for these yummy smells every year, bringing them into my home is a no-brainer.
-Here are a few simple ways that I bring the smells of fall inside.
-Try them out!
+Since my nose longs for these yummy fall scents each year, bringing them into my home is a no-brainer.
+Here is how to make your house smell like fall.
+I’ve included several ways to bring the fall scents inside and make your home smell great.
+Try them out and let us know your favorite!

 Lighting a candle is one of the simplest ways to freshen the air in your home!
 But, have you ever tried wrapping your candle in something or placing your candle in something that intensifies the aroma?
 If you haven’t, you should!
 I always get an apple pie candle for fall because I can’t cook a decent apple pie, but I LOVE the smell.
 A friend of mine showed me this little trick that sent my senses flying.
 Simply, try wrapping your apple pie candle in cinnamon sticks!
 Or you could core an apple (not all the way) and place a tall cinnamon taper candle inside.
 Both create an irresistible apple-cinnamon smell and serve as decoration!
 Similarly, try placing a pumpkin or pumpkin spice candle in coffee beans.
 You’ll have your home smelling like a scrumptious pumpkin spice latte!